cosinekitty/astronomy/source/c/README.md

 This function finds the first lunar eclipse that occurs after `startTime`.
 A lunar eclipse found may be penumbral, partial, or total.
 See [`astro_lunar_eclipse_t`](#astro_lunar_eclipse_t) for more information.
-To find a series of lunar eclipses, call this function once, then keep calling [`Astronomy_NextLunarEclipse`](#Astronomy_NextLunarEclipse) as many times as desired, passing in the `center` value returned from the previous call.
+To find a series of lunar eclipses, call this function once, then keep calling [`Astronomy_NextLunarEclipse`](#Astronomy_NextLunarEclipse) as many times as desired, passing in the `peak` value returned from the previous call.